ardakdemir/DPRK-BERT/README.md

 An attempt to develop the first open-source DPRK (North Korea) Korean language model.

-Assuming that the files and paths are arranged accordingly.
+## Datasets

+Rodong Sinmun dataset and the trained DPRK-BERT model can be found in [drive](https://drive.google.com/drive/folders/1VGDc8NtaYVrsxDe1f1JV8gbw1juvyIlA?usp=sharing).
+We refrain from sharing New year addresses as authentification is required for accessing them.
+Please, contact authors about the New year addresses.

 ## Language Model

+***Note.*** Assuming that the files and paths are arranged accordingly.

 ***Train.***